 Who Can Play at LottoGroove

-Besides the usual you’ve got to at least 18 years old, residents of Afghanistan, China, Cuba, Dutch West Indies, France, Hong Kong, Iran, Israel, Myanmar, Netherlands, North Korea, Singapore, Turkey, and the USA can’t win here – so don’t bother playing.
+Besides the usual you’ve got to be at least 18 years old, residents of Afghanistan, China, Cuba, the Dutch West Indies, France, Hong Kong, Iran, Israel, Myanmar, Netherlands, North Korea, Singapore, Turkey, and the USA can’t win here – so don’t bother playing.

-LottoGroove.com has a UK phone number, email address and online chat available 7:00 am to 4:00 pm GMT.
+LottoGroove.com has a UK phone number, email address, and online chat available from 7:00 am to 4:00 pm GMT.
 It is operated by a company registered and licensed in Curaçao but there is no snail mail address.
 The online chat is pretty cool though I am wondering how many people “Amber” is as they use an avatar.

 Sixteen International Lotteries to Bet On

 Waiting for the Insurer to Pay My Jackpot Win